darrien-wang/GhostMentor/README.md

-# 👻 GhostMentor: The Phantom Code
+# 👻 GhostMentor: The Phantom Code - Ultra Stealth Edition

 ---

-### *Unseen.
+### *🥷 Unseen.
 Unheard.
-Unstoppable.*
+Unstoppable.
+Ultra Stealth.*
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/maruf009sultan/GhostMentor)
-**Your shadow ally in the digital underworld.**
+**Your shadow ally in the digital underworld - Now with OpenAI GPT-4o power.**

-👻 GhostMentor: Your AI-powered shadow coding assistant — an open-source experimental take inspired by f**kleetcode, crafted purely for learning, practice, and research.
-Not intended for cheating or rule-breaking, GhostMentor helps coders explore solutions, debug in real-time, and level up their skills safely.
+👻 GhostMentor: Your AI-powered shadow coding assistant — Enhanced with **OpenAI GPT-4o**, ultra stealth capabilities, and advanced window controls.
+Crafted for learning, practice, and research.
+Features ultra-stealth mode that completely vanishes from system detection.

 An open-source solution inspired by [f**kleetcode](https://www.interviewcoder.co/), designed to give you the ultimate edge in coding battles without compromise.

 ---

-GhostMentor isn’t just code—it’s a **rebellion**.
+GhostMentor isn't just code—it's a **rebellion**.
 A real-time HUD (Heads-Up Display) that **whispers solutions, cracks problems, and gives you the edge** in coding battles, interviews, and contests.
-Built with **Gemini API, Faster-Whisper, OpenCV, and Pygame**, it’s the ultimate tool for those who thrive in the shadows.
+Built with **OpenAI GPT-4o, Faster-Whisper, OpenCV, and Pygame**, it's the ultimate ultra-stealth tool for those who thrive in the shadows.

 ---